Sexual Harassment, Abuse, and Assault Prevention

 For the investigation process for complaints against staff, see Exempt and Non-exempt Staff Sexual Harassment Prevention Procedures

 The following clarifies the University's process for investigating complaints against students.

 The investigatory process involves interviewing the parties involved and any witnesses and also gathering documentary or other evidence.
 In cases involving alleged criminal conduct, DPS will assist a complainant in making a criminal complaint if he/she wishes, and any criminal complaint will be forwarded to the Abused Persons Unit of the Syracuse Police Department.
-A complainant need not pursue a criminal complaint in order to seek to hold the accused responsible through the University's judicial system.
+A complainant need not pursue a criminal complaint in order to seek to hold the accused responsible through the University's Student Conduct System system.
 As soon as possible, the complainant and the accused will be offered appropriate assistance from one or more of the following areas: Syracuse University Counseling Center, Housing Office and Residence Life if a move is required, and Academic Affairs if course adjustments are required.

 - Remedial Action